alxndr/blog/_posts/2022-03-09-removing-webpage-components.md

 tags: [howto, one weird trick, devtools, advertising, browsers]
 ---

-If you are using a desktop [Brave Browser] or [Google Chrome] or another browser based on [Chromium], or [Mozilla Firefox], here's a quick way to remove a specific part of a web page — e.g. an ad within the content, or a "subscribe now" popup, or an overlay which covers the content...
+If you are using a desktop (not mobile/tablet) [Mozilla Firefox] or [Brave Browser] (or [Google Chrome] or another browser based on [Chromium]), here's a quick way to remove a specific part of a web page — e.g. a distracting ad within the content, or a persistent subscription popup, or a "subscribe now" overlay which covers half the screen...

 Right-click somewhere on the offending ad/popup/overlay, and select the "Inspect" option.
 It may take a second to respond (...or ten seconds), but the whole browser window should shrink a bit, and show a new panel with [HTML] code and maybe [CSS] code and perhaps a [JavaScript] text interface showing some errors or warnings... **don't be afraid!**